 We recommend the first visit occur between the child’s first and second birthdays.
 Not all one year old babies have teeth, but this is no reason to delay planning their first visit.
 The first visit is a “get acquainted” opportunity at which time the dentist will discuss infant oral hygiene, suckling habits, diet and nutrition, and make recommendations for fluoride supplementation.
 Children are then typically seen on an annual basis until they’re ready for periodic hygiene and re-care visits.

 An emergency is any condition or event which results in damage or pain to the teeth or jaws.
 If you feel your child has injured him/herself sufficiently to cause pain or structural damage to their mouths, a call to our office is warranted.
 If you observe redness, swelling, or pain associated with any of their teeth or gums, a call to our office is warranted.
 Our staff is trained to receive your call and direct your concern to the appropriate doctor or technical staff.
 Our emergency call service operates 24 hours a day, 7 days a week.
-For more information, please visit our Dental Emergencies page.
+For more information, please visit our Services page.
 We are here to attend to your child’s immediate needs.

-A. The pediatric dentist has two or three years of post-graduate training beyond dental school which prepares him or her for the special needs of children.
+The pediatric dentist has two or three years of post-graduate training beyond dental school which prepares him or her for the special needs of children.
 Part of the educational emphasis of post-graduate training focuses on child psychology, growth and development, interceptive orthodontics, and dentistry for the child with disabilities.
 Just as pediatricians are specially trained to treat the medical needs of children, pediatric dentists provide children with the highest degree of dental expertise.

 Special needs children, those with mental and/or physical compromises, are a joy and privilege to serve.
 Our doctors are trained specialists in providing dental care to the medically compromised individual.
 Our facilities are wheelchair accessible, and your special child will be treated with the highest standard of care and the dignity they deserve.
 Please alert our staff if you or your child requires any specific attention.